 Prevention of a sunburn is the number one rule and you can do this by adhering to the following guidelines:

 Always use a waterproof, natural sunscreen with at least a 30 SPF (sun protection factor) -- the higher, the better for protection from ultraviolet damage and skin cancer -- before going outside in the daylight.

 1) Wear clothing with high SPF.
 Even then, don't forget to put sunscreen on all exposed skin.

 2) The format of the sunscreen -- stick, lotion or spray -- doesn't matter as long as it is used.
-However, to avoid getting sunscreen in the eyes and mouth, a stick might be best to use around those areas.

 3) Because sunscreens are not recommended for children younger than 6 months, dress infants in a hat, long sleeves and long pants and keep them in the shade whenever possible.
 Carefully applying a little sunscreen on their exposed face or hands should be fine.

 "In the event that a case of sunburn strikes you or a loved one, don't despair.

 Follow these simple steps towards recovery.